ContainerHQ/arkis-api-docs/source/includes/_node.md

-public_ip   | The public IP of the node region      | The name identifier of the region where the node is deployed node_size   | The name identifier of the node size object of this node (see [Node sizes](/#node-sizes)) master      | Whether the node is the master of its cluster cpu         | Number of CPU's core disk        | Storage size in GB memory      | Memory in MB docker_version | Docker's version used in the node deployed_at | The date and time when this node was deployed updated_at  | The date and time when this node was updated last
+public_ip   | The public IP of the node region      | The name identifier of the region where the node is deployed node_size   | The name identifier of the node size object of this node (see [Node sizes](/#node-sizes)) docker_version | Docker's version used in the node created_at  | The date and time when this node was deployed updated_at  | The date and time when this node was updated last

 ## List all nodes